cerebral/classy-ui/README.md

 ## FAQ

+### It is not working with Codesandbox

+classy-ui is not yet compatible with [codesandbox](https://codesandbox.io/) since Codesandbox does not find the library entry points.
+This issue is [actively worked on](https://github.com/cerebral/classy-ui/issues/6).

 ### It is not working with Parcel

 [parcel](https://parceljs.org/) ignores `@babel/preset-typescript`.
 That means this package does not work with Parcel out of the box.
 You need to use **parcel 2** or configure parcel to use babel typescript transpilation instead, which **parcel 2** will do out of the box